liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/10-invoking-liferay-services-in-your-ios-app.markdown

 The server looks for the class name in its classpath and instantiates the object for you.
 It then calls setters, as in the previous example.
 The abstract class `OrderByComparator` is a good example of this.
 This is discussed next.

 ### OrderByComparator

-On the server side, `OrderByComparator` is an abstract class, because of that, you must pass the name of a class that implements it, for example:
+On the server side, `OrderByComparator` is an abstract class.
+You must therefore pass the name of a class that implements it.
+For example:

     NSString *className = @"com.liferay.portlet.bookmarks.util.comparator.EntryNameComparator";

     LRJSONObjectWrapper *orderByComparator = [[LRJSONObjectWrapper alloc] initWithClassName:className jsonObject:[NSDictionary dictionary]];

-If the service you are calling accepts `null` for a comparator argument, just pass `nil` to the service call.
+If the service you're calling accepts `null` for a comparator argument, pass `nil` to the service call.

-You probably want to set the ascending property for a comparator.
-Unfortunately, as of Liferay 6.2, most Liferay `OrderByComparator` implementations don't have a setter for this property and it's not possible to set from the SDK.
-This will be fixed in future portal versions.
+You may want to set the ascending property for a comparator.
+Unfortunately, as of Liferay 6.2, most Liferay `OrderByComparator` implementations don't have a setter for this property and it isn't possible to set from the Mobile SDK.

-However, if you have a custom `OrderByComparator` that has a setter for ascending you can do:
+Future portal versions will address this.
+However, you may have a custom `OrderByComparator` that has a setter for ascending.
+In this case, you can use the following code:

     NSString *className = @"com.example.MyOrderByComparator";